-Emergency Action Plan Requirement Yes No N/A 1 Did employees respond immediately to the evacuation alarm?
-2 Did employees alert co-workers to respond to the evacuation?
-3 Were procedures to evacuate mobility-impaired employees exercised?
-4 Were rooms checked to ensure all personnel were evacuated?
-5 Did an employee stop others from entering the building?
-6 Did employees meet at the predetermined assembly location?
-1 7 Were employees accounted for by-name at the assembly location?
-8 Was accountability reported up the supervisory chain?
-9 Did employees know not to use elevators during an evacuation?
-10 Did employees work as a team during the evacuation?
-11 Were exit routes clear and unobstructed?
+Emergency Action Plan Requirement Yes No NA 1 Did employees respond immediately to the evacuation alarm pull station or verbal alarm?
+2 Did employees alert their co-workers to respond to the evacuation alarm?
+3 Did the office or shop supervisor exercise procedures to evacuate mobility-impaired employees?
+4 Were rooms checked and doors closed to indicate evacuated rooms?
+5 Did a designated employee/contractor stand in entrance to stop others from entering the building?
+6 Did employees/contractors meet at the predetermined assembly location?
+7 Did the supervisor confirm a by-name accountability of his or her employees/contractors at the assembly location?
+8 Did the supervisor report accountability up the supervisory chain to the Incident Commander?
+9 Did building occupants know not to use elevators during an evacuation alarm?
+1 0 Were employees/contractors familiar with the location of fire extinguishers and familiar with how to deploy a fire extinguisher using "P.A.S.S."?